jacobposchl/bison-word-predictability/README.md

 ## Overview

-This package processes EAF annotation files to:
+This package preprocesses raw EAF annotation files into processed data for code-switching analysis:
-- Extract and clean bilingual speech annotations
+- Extracts and cleans bilingual speech annotations from EAF files
-- Identify code-switching patterns (transitions between Cantonese and English)
+- Identifies code-switching patterns (transitions between Cantonese and English)
-- Determine matrix language (dominant language) for each sentence
+- Determines matrix language (dominant language) for each sentence
-- Analyze the impact of filler words on code-switching patterns
+- Analyzes the impact of filler words on code-switching patterns
-- Generate visualizations and export data to CSV
+- Generates visualizations and exports processed data to CSV

 ## Features